 Rocket Lab is an American aerospace manufacturer with a wholly owned New Zealand subsidiary.
 The company develops lightweight, cost-effective commercial rocket launch services.
 The Electron Program was founded on the premise that small payloads such as CubeSats require dedicated small launch vehicles and flexibility not currently offered by traditional rocket systems.
 Its rocket, the Electron, is a light-weight rocket and is now operating commercially.
-Electron currently launches from only Mahia Peninsula in New Zealand however they are currently looking into developing a facility in the US.
+Electron currently launches from only Mahia Peninsula in New Zealand however a second launch complex in the US is under development.
 Rocket Lab Ltd is a Commercial USA entity that was founded in 2006 and is administered by CEO: Peter Beck.

 Rocket Lab Ltd has 31 successful launches and 3 failed launches with a total of 34 launches.